VonHeikemen/lsp-zero.nvim/README.md

 ### Extend nvim-lspconfig

 lsp-zero can handle configurations steps some people find tedious.
-Set additional `capabilities` in nvim-lspconfig, creating an autocommand on the `LspAttach` event, modifying some UI elements.
+Set additional `capabilities` in nvim-lspconfig, creating an autocommand on the `LspAttach` event, reserve space in the gutter for diagnostic signs.

 ```lua
 local lsp_zero = require('lsp-zero')